j-ckal/uwus/content/blog/adhd.md

 - **Take notes.** In whatever format you're feeling at the time.
 My notes app is a flurry of voice notes, rambles (that I based this post on), images, etc. Sort as much as you prefer, but keyword search is good enough for me.

-- **Try not to overstimulate yourself.** It's tempting to listen to music/podcasts/YouTube every waking minute, but it tricks my brain into feeling productive when I hear an interesting story or concept explained instead of doing what I planned to do 😭 ...Also quiet time is important for learning & forming memories so **STOP OVERCONSOOMING!**
+- **Try not to overstimulate yourself.** It's tempting to listen to music/podcasts/YouTube every waking minute, but it tricks my brain into feeling productive when I hear an interesting story or concept explained instead of doing what I planned to do 😭 ...Also quiet time is important for learning & forming memories so **STOP OVERCONSUMING!**

 - **Be wary of addiction.** Vaping is expensive & TikTok fries your dopamine receptors.
 Good luck.